masonwang025/latent-mixup-LNL-analysis/README.md

 # latent-mixup-LNL-analysis
-Visualizing hidden states when training with mixup on latent representations for LNL.
+Analyzing hidden states when training with mixup on latent representations for LNL.